 - Nepal Air

 - Simrik Air

 - Sita Air.

 There is space for only four short takeoff and landing twin otter planes at any given time.
-Plus a couple of helicopter, which are located in a different location, 140 metres north of the control tower.
+Plus, a couple of helicopters are located in a different location, 140 meters north of the control tower.

 Lukla Airport – No room for error

 |1992-09-26||Royal Nepal Airlines||9N ACI||0|